maxisme/notifi/README.md

 - [ ] when clicking off menu bar app make it disappear
 - [ ] stop network error from flashing
 - [ ] check for updates
+- [ ] fix grey square when no unread notifications
+- [ ] remove window still showing up
+- [x] add version to bottom of settings page
 - [x] copy on click no notifications credentials
 - [x] make "HTTP REQUESTS" a link to -> how to send credentials
 - [x] show HTTP error when failing to connect to server